kushal7201/GDSC-FOSS/README.md

 ## Prerequisites :
 Ensure that Git is installed on your computer, along with Git Bash for Windows.
 To complete the tasks, follow these steps:

+- Fork the Repository: Fork the GDSC-FOSS repository to your GitHub account.
-1. Pull or clone this Git repository to your local machine.
+- Clone the Repository: Clone your forked repository to your local machine.
-2. Switch from the `main` branch to a new branch named `<your roll number>`.
+- Create a New Branch: Switch to a new branch named after your roll number.
-3. Make the required changes as instructed below.
+- Make Changes: Implement the required changes in the new branch.
+- Push Changes: Push the changes to your forked repository on GitHub.
-4. Create a pull request to the repository from the branch named `<your roll number>`.
+- Create a Pull Request: Open a pull request from your branch to the main branch of the GDSC-FOSS repository.

 Note: You should `create separate pull requests` for each task.
 If your task meets the specified instructions and is correct, it will be merged into the `main` branch of the repository.